 Whether you are creating an entire landscape design from “the ground up” or altering an existing site, planning is crucial.
-First determine the size of the site that needs to be prepared and which techniques you will use.
-When working with an established landscape, it may be best to start in a small area and then ex-pand.
-Site preparation has to be done before any planting.
 Remember, no site preparation technique, including herbicide applications, will completely eliminate weeds.
 Plan a landscape that will establish easily on your site, grow vigorously, and outcompete unwanted plants.
-Download the Factsheet

-In the last few years, some new herbicides have reached the market that contain vinegar, lemon juice and other plant-based ingredients.
+In recent years, some new herbicides have reached the market that contain vinegar, lemon juice and other plant-based ingredients.
 Some of these products contain both natural and synthetic components, while others contain all natural ingredients.
-These products can be used along fencelines, on driveways, in flowerbeds, and elsewhere, but only some may be used around fruit and vegetable plantings.

 WEEDS: BANDAIDS ARE NOT ENOUGH (article)

-General information about managing weeds in your lawn.
 Herbicides kill weeds, but they don’t solve weed problems.
 In order to solve a weed problem, it’s necessary to change the conditions that are allowing weeds to thrive.
-Making these changes prevents weed problems, and provides a long-term solution.